dorshinar/blog/content/blog/be-the-perfact-teammate/be-the-perfact-teammate.md

 ![Graph](isaac-smith-6EnTPvPPL6I-unsplash.jpg)
 Photo by [Isaac Smith](https://unsplash.com/@isaacmsmith) on [Unsplash](https://unsplash.com)

 You first day often seems the most important one, a day that will mark the rest of your time in the company.
 On this day people will see you for the first time, talk to you and judge you.
 This day can be very nerve wracking.
-You want to misspeak, so people won't think your a fool, or that you are not professional, or can spill coffee on your shirt and look like the office dork.
+You don't want to misspeak, so people won't think you are a fool, or that you are not professional.
+You also don't want to spill coffee on your shirt and look like the office dork.

 I say - that's wrong.
-If, on average, an engineer stays in his position for about 3 years (give or take), that means that you will have about 365*3=1095 days to make amends for the first impression.
+If, on average, an engineer stays in his position for about 3 years (give or take), that means that you will have about 365*3-1=1094 days to make amends for the first impression.
 Don't fret, it's OK to make mistakes, those mishaps will become something to joke about with your peers later on, when they get to know the real you.

 Of course, and I hope this goes without saying, a bad second impression (and third, fourth and so on) can completely ruin a good first impression, so watch out for that too.
 As I've said, no one likes a co-worker with a stinky breath, or one that makes rude comments.

 ## Summing Up

 Those were my thoughts on what would make a good teammate.
+I think a good teammate must have good listening skills and willingness, and you must know that everyone can and will teach you something.
+A good teammate also doesn't have to be the best ninja out there, and doesn't have to make the best first impression, but you will have to make up for a lousy one.

 Thank you for reading, I hope you liked it!